-Artful lodger: Botswana’s Mombo Camp gets an overhaul by design firm Artichoke
+Artful lodger: Botswana’s Mombo Camp is refurbished by design firm Artichoke

 Long favoured by bush-loving aesthetes for its endless grassy plains teeming with year-round wildlife, Botswana’s Okavango Delta has become even more appealing with the overhaul of Wilderness Safaris’ flagship property, Mombo Camp.